Traceytyh/RoboticsManipulationA5/README.md

 - Code written to dynamixel for video

 Task 3 Pen
 -
 The smooth trajectory for the arc is obtained from its projection on the y-axis.
 Hence, it is split into 4 cases on whether it exceeds the maximum y points of the circle and whether it is drawn on the upper half or bottom half of the circle.
+- PreTraj - Finding the right centres and coordinates of circle should they not be given
-- Functions (Getting coordinates of points for drawing a smooth trajectory)
+- Traj - Functions (Getting coordinates of points for moving in a smooth trajectory)
 - Picking up and returning pen functions
 - Inverse Kinematics for each point
 - Code written to Dynamixel for video